bitcoin/bitcoin/doc/zmq.md

 The socket type is PUB and the address must be a valid ZeroMQ socket address.
 The same address can be used in more than one notification.
+The same notification can be specified more than once.

 The option to set the PUB socket's outbound message high water mark (SNDHWM) may be set individually for each notification: